Transport properties in a model of confined granular mixtures at moderate densities: Chapman--Enskog method

 The Chapman--Enskog method \cite{CC70} is applied in this section to solve the Enskog kinetic equation \eqref{2.7} up to first order in spatial gradients.
 As widely discussed in many textbooks, \cite{CC70,FK72} two stages are present in the relaxation of a molecular gas (elastic collisions) toward equilibrium.
 In the first stage (\textit{kinetic} regime), the main effect of collisions is to relax the distribution function toward the so-called \textit{local} equilibrium distribution function.
 During this stage, the system's evolution depends on its initial state.
 Then, a second, slower stage (the \textit{hydrodynamic} regime) is achieved, in which the system has completely forgotten its initial preparation, and the microscopic state of the gas is described in terms of hydrodynamic fields.

 One also expects the existence of the above two stages for granular gases.
 However, in the kinetic stage, the distribution function generally relaxes toward a time-dependent, nonequilibrium distribution (the homogeneous cooling state in the conventional IHS model) rather than a local equilibrium distribution.
-A crucial point is that, although the granular temperature $T$ is not conserved (since collisions between particles are inelastic), $T$ can still be considered a slow field, as in conventional fluids.
+A crucial point is that, although the kinetic energy is not conserved (since collisions between particles are inelastic), the granular temperature $T$ can still be considered a slow field, as in conventional fluids.
 This assumption is clearly supported by the good agreement found between granular hydrodynamics and computer simulations in several non-equilibrium situations.\cite{DHGD02,G19} More details on applying the Chapman--Enskog method to granular mixtures can be found in Ref.\ \onlinecite{G19}, for example.

 Based on the above arguments, in the hydrodynamic regime, the set of Enskog equations \eqref{2.7} admits a \emph{normal} (or hydrodynamic) solution where all the space and time dependence of the distributions $f_i$ only occurs through a functional dependence on the hydrodynamic fields $n_i$, $\mathbf{U}$, and $T$.
 As usual, \cite{CC70} this functional dependence can be made explicit by assuming small spatial gradients.
 In this case, $f_i(\mathbf{r}, \mathbf{v};t)$ can be written as a series expansion in powers of the spatial gradients of the hydrodynamic fields: \beq f_i=f_i^{(0)}+f_i^{(1)}+\cdots, \eeq where the approximation $f_i^{(k)}$ is of order $k$ in the spatial gradients.